Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 Guiding principles

-Although Imvamune is a live-attenuated vaccine, it does not replicate, and for the purposes of spacing between doses, can be considered like non-live vaccines.
+Although Imvamune is a live-attenuated vaccine, it does not replicate, and for the purposes of spacing between doses, can be considered similar to non-live vaccines.

-Second dose given at less than 28 days after the first dose: NACI has recommended that if the vaccine series has been administered with an interval less than the recommended minimum of 28 days, the second dose should be considered invalid only in moderately to severely immunocompromised recipients and repeated at the recommended interval from the last dose.
-For a definition of moderately to severely immunocompromised, refer to NACI Rapid Response: Updated interim guidance on Imvamune in the context of ongoing monkeypox outbreaks, Appendix B: Recommended definition of moderately to severely immunocompromised individuals.
+Second dose given at less than 28 days after the first dose: PHAC has recommended that if the vaccine series has been administered with an interval of 23 days or less, the second dose should be considered invalid and repeated at least 28 days from the invalid dose.

-Second dose given more than 28 days after the first dose: Both doses would be considered valid.
+Second dose given more than 28 days after the first dose: Both doses are valid.
 There is no need to restart or add doses to the series if there is an extended interval between doses.

 Guiding principles

-Refer to NACI Rapid Response: Updated interim guidance on Imvamune in the context of ongoing monkeypox outbreak and the Canadian Immunization Guide (CIG) chapter on smallpox and mpox vaccine.
+Refer to NACI Rapid Response: Updated interim guidance on Imvamune in the context of ongoing monkeypox outbreaks and the Canadian Immunization Guide (CIG) chapter on Smallpox and mpox vaccines.

 Storage and handling errors